sarvagya2545/DBMS-project/Desc.md

-We have made a online restaurent system.
+We have made an online restaurant database management system.